julelang/manual/src/maintenance/documentation-comments.md

 //
 //- This is a list item.
 // - This is a list item.
+// - This is a list item,
+//   And this line is a part of the previous list item,
+//   and this is too.
+Because lines ends with comma.
 ```

 Documentation must always come before the definition it belongs to, and any spaces or invalid comments (such as range comments) will break the documentation sequence.
 Therefore, using a separator for spaces is recommended.